swisskyrepo/InternalAllTheThings/docs/active-directory/internal-mitm-relay.md

-# Internal - Man-in-the-Middle and Relay
+# Internal - MITM and Relay

 NTLMv1 and NTLMv2 can be relayed to connect to another machine.